perfalcon/RoboND/writeup_template.md

-Then created functions to convert the navigable pixels to Rover coordinates.

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.